 What is Animal-Assisted Therapy?

 Animal-assisted therapy (AAT) is a form of treatment for physical and mental illness that utilizes the bond between humans and animals.
 This bond with animals and other forms of life in nature is known as biophilia therapy.

 Every session is different.
 Therapy animals serve a need depending on the condition of the patient.
 Most AAT involves physical contact with the animal, like petting or holding, throughout the session.
 For some, spending an hour petting an animal can be greatly beneficial as its calm nature promotes comfort and security for the patient.

 Other parts of AAT can include feeding, grooming and speaking to the animal.

-The format of these appointments varies by handler or trainer the hospice patient will work with during their therapy.
+The format of these appointments varies by handler and the needs of the the hospice patient.
 Some facilities prefer structured, formulaic visits like this study, which divided the session into four distinct phases.
 Other AAT sessions are casual, allowing the patient more flexibility with their therapy animal.

-The benefits of animal-assisted therapy and emotional support animals are two-fold.
-Hospice pet therapy programs can help with the physical and mental symptoms of a terminal illness.
+Animal therapy benefits are two-fold, including benefits to both physical and mental health.
+Hospice pet therapy programs can help alleviate the physical and mental symptoms and stress of a terminal illness.

 Therapy Animals for Physical Symptoms